 FibroGen has filed patent applications in the United States and other countries directed to purportedly new methods of using previously known heterocyclic carboxamide compounds for purposes of treating or affecting specified conditions, and some of these applications have since issued as patents.
 To the extent any such patents issue or have been issued, we may initiate opposition or other legal proceedings with respect to such patents.
 We discuss the status of the opposition and/or invalidation proceedings against certain FibroGen patents in Part I, Item 3.
-Legal Proceedings of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
+Legal Proceedings of this Annual Report on Form 10-K.